-Ex-Maryland football players reach settlement over abuse claims from Durkin tenure
+Ex-Maryland football players reach settlement over abuse claims from DJ Durkin tenure

 “I just wanted to make sure that this wasn’t all whitewashed,” Little said.
 “I just wanted to speak up.
 I’d rather speak up about my word than hold on to it.
 And, you know, I’d rather not suffer in silence about stuff like that.”

-Little and Donahue were originally recruited by former coach Randy Edsall.
-Durkin was hired in December 2015, and the two players left the Maryland program following the 2016 season, transferring to James Madison, where each paid out-of-pocket for tuition.
+Little and Donahue were recruited by former coach Randy Edsall.
+Durkin was hired in December 2015, and the two players left Maryland following the 2016 season, transferring to James Madison, where each paid out-of-pocket for tuition.

 They were represented by Billy Murphy’s legal firm in Baltimore, the same group that represented McNair’s family.
-According to court records, the school asked a judge to dismiss Little’s and Donahue’s case in March, but Prince George’s County Circuit Court Judge Cathy Serrette allowed most of the claims to move forward.
-Nikoletta Mendrinos, one of the players’ attorneys, said the two sides began mediation shortly after.
+According to court records, the school asked a judge to dismiss Little and Donahue’s case in March, but Prince George’s County Circuit Court Judge Cathy Serrette allowed most of the claims to move forward.
+Nikoletta Mendrinos, one of the players’ attorneys, said the sides began mediation shortly after.

 Ruff said the case was important to “send notice to other coaches all over the country that this type of behavior will not be tolerated and will be addressed.”

 Durkin has been an assistant at Mississippi since January 2020.
-Last June, Court was hired to serve as a strength and conditioning coach at a high school in Greenville, Mich.
-Neither has had to pay damages related to the two legal settlements.
+In June, Court was hired to serve as a strength and conditioning coach at a high school in Greenville, Mich.
+Neither has had to pay damages related to the legal settlements.

 “I think that they will continue to be pariahs in the sports world to a degree,” Ruff said.
-“I mean, they may always be able to move about the sports world and get jobs here and there.
-But they will never have the status that they had before.
+“I mean, they may always be able to move about the sports world and get jobs here and there, but they will never have the status that they had before.
 I don’t see Durkin ever getting a head coaching job again, and if anyone ever hired him as a head coach, that would be reprehensible.”